CumulusNetworks/docs/content/cumulus-linux-518/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 cumulus@leaf01:~$ nv config apply
 ```

-NVUE removes all single VXLAN devices and creates layer 3 single VXLAN device for each layer 3 VNI using the naming format `vxi_<vni_id>`.
+NVUE removes all single VXLAN devices and creates a layer 3 single VXLAN device for each layer 3 VNI using the naming format `vxi_<vni_id>`.

 The following dropdowns show the different configurations as a comparison.